routingblog/arbitration/content/docs/problems.md

 - Arbitration, as practiced, is unique to the United States [^cain2]

-- The FAA was never even intended by the enacting Congress to apply in state court. [^schwartzcorrecting]
+- The FAA was intended to be a procedural statute for the federal courts.
+It was never intended by the enacting Congress to apply in state court. [^schwartzcorrecting]

 - A recalcitrant defendant can delay the start of meaningful proceedings a really long time.
 For example they can appeal the motion to compel and this would stay the civil court proceedings in the meantime[^coinbase]